Tetranychus urticae

 Tetranychus urticae (common names include red spider mite and two-spotted spider mite) is a species of plant-feeding mite generally considered to be a pest.
 It is the most widely known member of the family Tetranychidae or spider mites.
 Its genome was fully sequenced in 2011, and was the first genome sequence from any chelicerate.

 Distribution

-T. urticae was originally native only to Eurasia, but has acquired a cosmopolitan distribution.
+T. urticae was originally native only to Eurasia, but has acquired a cosmopolitan distribution as a common pest in a wide range of agricultural systems.

 Description

-T. urticae is extremely small, barely visible with the naked eye as reddish or greenish spots on leaves and stems; the adult females measure about 0.4 mm long.
-The red spider mite, which can be seen in greenhouses and tropical and temperate zones, spins a fine web on and under leaves.
+T. urticae is extremely small, barely visible with the naked eye as reddish, yellow or black spots on plants; the adult females measure about 0.4 mm long.
+Adult mites sometimes spin a fine web on and under leaves.